AnelMusic/anelmusic.github.io/posts/prompt-caching.md

 )
 ```

-If your step is an “executor” stage where a tool call is mandatory, use `mode: "required"` to force a tool call among the allowed subset.
+If the current step requires a tool call (e.g., an executor stage), use `mode: "required"` to enforce a tool call among the allowed subset.

-## 8) Logit-level masking (self-hosted / Manus-style)
+## 8. Logit Level Constraints for Self Hosted Models

-On hosted APIs you typically cannot manipulate token-level logits.
-On self-hosted models you can.
-This is the strongest form of masking: disallowed actions receive probability −∞, so the model cannot emit them.
+On hosted APIs, token level logit manipulation is typically unavailable.
+On self hosted models, it is possible.
+This represents the strongest form of masking: disallowed actions receive probability −∞, making them impossible to emit.

 A common pattern is to have the model emit JSON tool calls: